 You should shoot to have at least one emergency account comprising three to six months of expenses.
 Beyond that, you can also open individual sinking funds depending on your goals.

-TL;DR: What Types of Savings Accounts Should I Have?
+TL;DR: Which Savings Accounts Should I Have?

 You have many savings options.